When I was shopping for a BMW S 1000 R, I always remember that one seller was selling it to keep her other bike — a BMW R nineT.

 The R nineT racer was retired in 2019 as it couldn’t keep up with the competition — even within BMW’s line-up.
 Yes, some sold to a loyal following, and they’re definitely easy on the eye, but basically, competition was fierce.

 The major let-down of the R nineT Racer was the suspension.
 It’s really basic for a bike that has pretensions of being a “racer”.

-- Firstly, it’s a conventional fork, which means that you don’t the the unsprung mass-minimising effect of a USD fork.
+- Firstly, it’s a conventional fork, which means that you don’t get the unsprung mass-minimising effect of a USD fork.